Upsilon invariants from cyclic branched covers: Further examples with (1,1)-knots

 \section{Further examples with (1,1)-knots}

-In this section we perform some further computations in the case of genus one doubly pointed Heegaard diagrams.
-These are known as $(1,1)$-knots \cite{Ras1}.
+In this section we perform some further computations for invariants in double branched covers for knots given by genus one doubly pointed Heegaard diagrams --- such knots are known as $(1,1)$-knots \cite{Ras1}.
 Based on these computations we give an alternative proof of Theorem~\ref{thm:independencetorusalt}, and prove an independence result about twist knots.